AxeWP/wp-graphql-gravity-forms/docs/updating-entries.md

 {
   updateGfEntry(
     input: {
-      entryId: 1
+      id: 1 # Either a DatabaseId or global Id.
+      entryMeta: {
-      isRead: false # Optional.
-Used to mark the entry as read.
+        isRead: false # Used to mark the entry as read.
-      isStarred: false # Optional.
-Used to mark the entry as 'starred'.
+        isStarred: false # Used to mark the entry as 'starred'.
-      status: ACTIVE # Optional.
-Can be used to mark an entry as trash or spam.
+        status: ACTIVE # Can be used to mark an entry as trash or spam.
+      }
       fieldValues: [
         {
           # See the above section on using `submitGfForm`